griffithlab/pVACtools/docs/pvacview/pvacseq_module/pvacseq_vignette.rst

 :large:`Export`
 ____________________________

-After reviewing candidates, you can download the file with evaluationa as a tsv or as an excel sheet.
+After reviewing candidates, you can download the file with evaluation as a tsv or as an excel sheet.

 .. figure:: ../../images/screenshots/vignette/pvacview-export.png
     :width: 1000px